grpc/proposal/L74-java-channel-creds.md

     credential needs to be provided by the user
 *   aligning with C core and Go implementations

-_The design focuses on channel credentials, since they are the most complex and most discussed._ Server credentials will mostly just mirror the channel credentials; they suffer from most of the same problems but at a smaller scale.

 ## Background

 Prior to gRPC v0.12.0, C core had a "unified" `Credential` type that was